 The primary objective of our investment activities is to preserve our capital to fund operations and to facilitate business development activities.
-We also seek to maximize income from our investments without assuming significant interest rate or liquidity risk.
+We also seek to maximize income from our investments without assuming significant interest rate or liquidity risk by investing in investment grade securities, with maturities of four years or less.
 Our exposure to market risk is confined to investments in cash, cash equivalents, marketable securities and long term marketable securities.
-As of March 31, 2019, we had unrestricted cash, cash equivalents, marketable securities and long term marketable securities of \$815.5 million.
+As of June 30, 2019, we had unrestricted cash, cash equivalents, marketable securities and long term marketable securities of \$852.3 million.

 In connection with the 2023 Notes, we have separately entered into Convertible Note Hedge Transactions and Warrant Transactions to reduce the potential dilution of the Company's common stock upon conversion of the 2023 Notes and to partially offset the cost to purchase the Convertible Note Hedge Transactions, respectively.
 We do not engage in any hedging activities against changes in interest rates.
 Because of the short-term maturities of our cash, cash equivalents, marketable securities and long term marketable securities, and because we generally hold these securities to maturity, we do not believe that an increase in interest rates would have any significant impact on the realizable value of our investments.
 We do not have any currency or other derivative financial instruments other than the outstanding warrants to purchase common stock and the convertible note hedges.

 We may contract with CROs and investigational sites globally.
-Currently, we have one ongoing trial, for SPN-817, outside the United States.
-We do not hedge our foreign currency exchange rate risk.
+Currently, we have one ongoing trial, for SPN-817, outside the U.S. We do not hedge our foreign currency exchange rate risk.
 Transactions denominated in currencies other than the U.S. dollar are recorded based on exchange rates at the time such transactions arise.
-As of March 31, 2019 and December 31, 2018, substantially all of our liabilities were denominated in the U.S. dollar.
+As of June 30, 2019 and December 31, 2018, substantially all of our liabilities were denominated in the U.S. dollar.

-Inflation generally affects us by increasing our cost of labor and clinical trial costs.
-We do not believe that inflation and changing prices over the three month periods ended March 31, 2019 and 2018 had a significant impact on our condensed consolidated results of operations.
+Inflation generally affects us by increasing our cost of labor and the cost of services provided by our vendors.
+We do not believe that inflation and changing prices over the three and six month periods ended June 30, 2019 and 2018 had a significant impact on our condensed consolidated results of operations.